matloff/fastBigStat/README.md

   instruments are of only finite precision.
 Even the iid assumption is often problematic.
 So the term *exact inference* is illusory.

-* Approximate methods are very popular, including with me, but *many analysts today still favor "exact" statistical methods*.
+* Approximate methods are very popular, including with me.
+I always use N(0,1) instead of the Student-t distribution, for instance.  but *many analysts today still favor "exact" statistical methods*.
 They note that there is always the question of "How large is 'large'?"